gravitational/configure/README.md

 # Configure

-`configure` Golang library generates configuration tools based on a struct definition with tags.
-It can read a configuration for a struct from YAML, environment variables and command line.
+`configure` is a golang library that populates a struct from environment variables, command line arugments and YAML files.
+It works by reading a struct definition with special tags.

 ### Usage

 The latest can be seen if you run
 ```
 godoc github.com/gravitational/configure
 ```